 Car enthusiasts and collectors love classic cars and use the term indiscriminately to mean "memorable".
 Typically they are referring to cars made in the 1950's, 1960's and 1970's but not always.
 During that time designs were flourishing as manufacturers strove to differentiate their models from the competition.
 Cadillac, Ford, Chevrolet and Oldsmobile turned out car models that were distinct and could be easily identified, like the long hoods and short decks on the Dodge Charger and Ford Mustang.
 However others might also call the Model A Ford a classic!

-At Antiquecar.com we feature a huge selection of classic cars for sale including muscle cars, hot rods, roadsters and vintage cars but please keep in mind that the safety standards of most classic cars are poorer than todays safety standards, and they handle much different too.
-For example most classic cars lack of seat belts, crumple zones, rollover protection and perhaps even turn signals.
-And many also have relatively basic steering, suspension and brake systems when compared to todays vehicle.
+At Antiquecar.com we feature a huge selection of classic cars for sale including muscle cars, hot rods, roadsters and vintage cars.
+But keep in mind that the safety standards of most classic cars are poorer than todays safety standards, and they handle much different too.
+For example most classic cars lack seat belts, crumple zones, rollover protection and perhaps even turn signals.
+And many also have relatively basic steering, suspension and brake systems when compared to today's vehicle.